Britt Black: Solo career and other projects

 Black released her first solo album, Blackout, in Canada in 2005 and in America on July 25, 2006, through Bodog Music/Sony/Red.
 That summer, she was on the Vans Warped Tour.
 At the end of 2007, Britt Black announced on her MySpace page that she was taking a break from touring to write and record her second album.

 In February 2008, she also announced on her MySpace that she was developing a new band.
 The name of the new band was Stay Beautiful, and featured Britt Black and Marcus Ireland on lead vocals.
 In March 2009, Black announced on MySpace that she would be playing guitar in Lillix.
 In April 2010, Lillix announced on their website that she had left the band "as of winter 2009."
-Black is currently owner of Brittin.Scissor.Hands and is a hair stylist at Clear Hair Studio in Vancouver, British Columbia.
+Black was owner of Brittin.Scissor.Hands and a hair stylist at Clear Hair Studio in Vancouver, British Columbia.
+She is currently doing hair in tv & film.
 When asked if she still plays music, she replied "Never again".